9 Reasons Why Companies Register in the Bahamas

 No annual general meetings need to be conducted for the shareholders.

-Downsides to incorporating in the Bahamas
+Downsides to Incorporating In the Bahamas

 Despite the advantages, there are certain challenges you may face when incorporating an offshore company in the Bahamas.